-This approach would not offer the same flexibility in choice as outlined above for A3, but screening and sensitive design as well as the distance between sites and listed assets should mean that effects are minimised.
-For Hinckley, the effects are likely to be the same as for A3.
+This approach would not offer the same flexibility in choice for Blaby as outlined above for A3, but screening and sensitive design as well as the distance between sites and listed assets should mean that effects are minimised. .
 Overall, minor negative effects are predicted.